 Each side is identical.
 There are various different buffet stations in Cabanas.
-The include salads, seafood, pizzas, pasta, a carvery and many different offerings of hot food.
+They include salads, seafood, pizzas, pasta, a carvery and many different offerings of hot food.

 Disney Dream Palo Restaurant

-Palo is an adult only restaurant which you will find on all of the Disney cruise ships.
+Palo is an adult-only restaurant that you will find on all of the Disney cruise ships.
 On the Disney Dream Palo is located on Deck 12 Aft.

 I am often asked which is better.
 Palo Brunch or Palo Dinner?
-If you want to learn more about Palo and decide between Brunch and Dinner here is my comprehensive review.
+If you want to learn more about Palo and decide between Brunch and Dinner here is my Palo Review

 The decor is upscale but very welcoming.
 The theme is of course Italy.
 The attention to detail is amazing.
 Make sure you spend some time looking around the restaurant.